Updated: Sep 5

 This can all be done on Instagram and Facebook.
 LinkedIn and Twitter work particularly well with building B2B connection.
 I highly recommend creating personalized content for sharing on Messenger and IG stories to connect with your community.
 This may be a special shoutout or a nice graphic that you can send out to make people feel valued.

-ii) Your indicator of success is engagement rate, not following.
+2. Your indicator of success is engagement rate, not following when it comes to building a community online

 Many brands still get lost in the chase for followings, but I rarely consider that as a healthy indicator of community building.
 You should always focus on quality over quantity because once you have a strong pack, it will naturally grow.
 But if you have a weak pack, you can do all the work, but you will not see reactions.